Philosophy & Lineage

 Liguria, 2016

-In my work, forest, mountain and coastal landscapes are visited in particular.
-Scientific studies prove that forest bathing has a healing effect on people.
-It is also no coincidence that many spiritual paths of mankind have emerged mainly in forest and mountain regions.
-The mountains are meditating giants that speak deeply to the core of our being.
-The mountains have a calming effect on us and can thus decelerate us.
 The view from a peak does not only visually change the view of life.
 Problems of human life seem smaller and not so overwhelming.
 These landscapes are particularly well suited for working with Yoga in nature.
 A person can energetically upgrade his body so that he gains more strength, stamina and health.
 These qualities help the practitioner in his development and in the pursuit of self-realization, as he or she has the conditions to immerse himself in meditation and experience peace.

 “Through the outer nature we can experience our inner nature.”